 Trustees Meetings attended Out of possible

-S Dennis (Resigned 3 October 2021) 6 7
+S Dennis (Resigned 3 October 2021) 0 0

 J Haigh (Accounting Officer) 7 7

-J Prince (Vice Chair) (Resigned 12 October 2021) 5 7
+J Prince (Resigned 12 October 2021) 0 0

 A Page 7 7

-K Moran (Resigned 30 March 2021) 5 5

-A Taylor 7 7
+A Taylor (Vice Chair) 6 7

-Y Dean (Chair) (Appointed 10 May 2021) 2 2
+Y Dean (Chair) 7 7

-K Knight (Appointed 1 November 2021) 0 0
+K Knight (Appointed 1 November 2021) 6 7

 A skills audit was conducted at the beginning of the academic year and the composition of the key skills of the board clearly identified.
-The audit identified where there were gaps and as a consequence a new director was recruited with these skills in mind following the resignation of a director before the start of the academic year.
-The trust is actively seeking to recruit a director following a resignation in March 2021.
+The audit identified where there were gaps this included human resources and as a consequence a new director was recruited with these skills in mind following the resignation of a director.